-The above notary acknowlegdement verbiage must be written in all English on your copy or original college records.
-The actual college records content can be in any non-English language (for example say you got your college records translated) but the entire notary area text cannot be in a different or translated language other than English.
+The above notary acknowledgement verbiage must be written in all English on your certified copy affidavit or original college records.
+The actual college records content can be in any non-English language (for example say you got your college records translated) but the entire notary area verbiage cannot be in a different or translated language other than English.

 We can assist you with these two additional steps even if we don’t obtain the state level authentication certificate for you from a non-Texas state.

 The second step is to rush file your college records at the United States Department of State (USDOS) office in Washington D.C but this step can only be done after you have been issued a state level authentication certificate by one of the fifty state secretary of state offices in the United States.